Below is another list of simple guidelines you can follow as you entrust your medical office-hunting to your chosen broker agency.

 There are times when medical offices are marked down because they require a few refurbishments.
 Technically termed in this context, these expenses are “improvement allowances”.

-Either that or will your rent be lesser for the next N months in lieu of the need to allot an overhead for said improvements?
+Either that or will your rent be less for the next N months instead of the need to allot an overhead for said improvements?

 Full accessibility is ideal for medical offices.
 If not, inquire if this can be included in the improvement allowance.